Tennis Star Caroline Wozniacki Shows Off Chiseled Abs In Striped String Bikini On Instagram

 “You’re rocking that body of yours!!!
 Your hubby has to be one happy man!!!” a fourth commenter added.

 This isn’t the first time that Caroline has shown off her toned physique in a bikini on her Instagram page.
-In a photo uploaded about a week ago, Caroline is rocking an all-white two-piece swimsuit as she walks along a shoreline.
+In a photo uploaded about a week ago, Caroline was rocking an all-white two-piece swimsuit while walking along a shoreline.
 The photo currently has over 60,000 likes and 320-plus comments.

-According to The Daily Mail, the photo was taken in Barbados during Caroline’s honeymoon with her husband David Lee in Barbados.
+According to the Daily Mail, the photo was taken in Barbados during Caroline’s honeymoon with her husband, former NBA player David Lee.
 The two were married in June but had to delay their honeymoon because of her busy tennis schedule.

 It looks like Caroline has a thing for wearing bikinis that are either all-white or predominantly white.
-In an Instagram post from April, she is floating on an inflatable mattress in a pool in a white two-piece swimsuit.
-The backdrop is also tropical and Caroline protects her skin from the sun with a wide-brimmed hat.
+In an Instagram post from April, she was floating on an inflatable mattress in a pool while wearing a white two-piece swimsuit.
+Caroline protected her skin from the sun with a wide-brimmed hat as she posed in the tropical backdrop.
 The photo has racked up more than 57,000 likes and over 300 comments.

 “Under the rainbow,” she wrote in the caption.

-In June, she posted a photo from Yacht Club De Monaco, in which she’s lounging in a white bikini top with red and blue trim.
-The bikini bottoms she’s wearing are a solid blue, however.
-In the caption, she indicated that she was relaxing after playing some tennis going for a run and weightlifting.
-So, it’s no wonder that her abdominal muscles are as sculpted as they are.
-The photo has been liked more than 75,000 times and there are 580-plus comments.
+In June, she posted a photo from Yacht Club De Monaco, in which she was lounging in a white bikini top with red and blue trim.
+The bikini bottoms she was wearing were a solid blue, however.
+In the caption, she indicated that she was relaxing after playing some tennis, going for a run, and weightlifting.
+As such, it’s no wonder that her abdominal muscles are as sculpted as they are.
+The photo has been liked more than 75,000 times, with more than 850 replies left in the comments section.

 Based on her Instagram photos, it’s clear that Caroline enjoys spending time in warm locations while rocking bikinis.
 And with abs like that, who can really blame her?